nodejs/web-team/GOVERNANCE.md

 Web Infra Team members should have access to be able to maintain the services mentioned above.

 Members of this team are nominated either by the Node.js Technical Steering Committee (TSC) or the Node.js Build WG and follow the guidelines provided in the Collaborator Guidelines of the Node.js Build WG.
-Note that members of the Node.js Web Team might also recommend people for nomination.
+Current members of the Node.js Web Infra Team may also nominate individuals.

 \* This team has access to infrastructure providers directly related to the Website only, such as Vercel.
 Other providers that are shared beyond the Website may be controlled by other teams (for example, the Node.js Build WG owns Cloudflare).